igneous-labs/solores/README.md

 Compared to [anchor-gen](https://github.com/saber-hq/anchor-gen), solores:

 - Has no dependency on [anchor](https://github.com/coral-xyz/anchor).
-The generated crate's dependencies are [borsh](https://github.com/near/borsh-rs) + [solana-program](https://github.com/solana-labs/solana/tree/master/sdk/program), and [thiserror](https://github.com/dtolnay/thiserror), [num-derive](https://github.com/rust-num/num-derive) and [num-traits](https://github.com/rust-num/num-traits) if the idl contains error enum definitions.
+The generated crate's dependencies are [borsh](https://github.com/near/borsh-rs) + [solana-program](https://github.com/solana-labs/solana/tree/master/sdk/program), and also [thiserror](https://github.com/dtolnay/thiserror) + [num-derive](https://github.com/rust-num/num-derive) + [num-traits](https://github.com/rust-num/num-traits) if the idl contains error enum definitions.

 - Produces (almost) human-readable rust code in a new, separate crate instead of using a proc-macro.

 - Exposes lower-level constructs such as functions for creating the `solana_program::instruction::Instruction` struct to allow for greater customizability.

+## Known Missing Features

+Please check the repo's issues list for more.

+### General

+- Does not handle tuple struct enum variants like `pub enum MyEnum { MyVariant(field1: u8, field2: u64) }`

+### Anchor

+- Does not handle account namespaces
+- Does not handle the state instruction namespace